• Home

 Eggless cookies can be very dry and the dark brown sugar adds lots of moisture.

-Do I have to cut the marshmallows in half?
+Do I have to cut the marshmallows in half or can I just use mini ones?

 I prefer to use half of a large marshmallow because it creates a nice marshmallow pool which you don't get with the mini ones.